Target Encrypted Link Package (TELP)

 Key features

-- Support for any microcontroller with a minimal memory configuration
+- Support for any microcontroller with minimal memory configuration and at least a form of Flash read protection

 - Support for any microcontroller, even one without a security engine of any kind